 Most of all, I love the way that a poem works itself into your heart and stays there forever.
 I am always astonished at what a poem finds in me.
 And I thank the scores of poets who have shared the gift of their words with me.

-Anita Patel is a Canberra writer who has had work published in various journals including Conversations (Pandanus Press, ANU), Cha: An Asian Literary Journal, Demos Journal and Mascara Literary Review.
-Her poem ‘Women’s Talk’ won the ACT Writers Centre Poetry Prize in 2004 and her poetry has recently been selected for Australian Book Review’s States of Poetry ACT.
-She has performed her work at many events, including at the Canberra Multicultural Festival, the Poetry on the Move Festival, Noted Festival and Floriade Fringe Festival.
-She was the feature poet for the Mother Tongue Showcase at Belconnen Arts Centre in 2016.
+Her poem “Women’s Talk” won the ACT Writers Centre Poetry Prize in 2004 and her poetry was selected for and published in Australian Book Review’s States of Poetry ACT, 2018.
+She has performed her work at the Canberra Multicultural Festival, Poetry on the Move Festival, Noted Festival, Floriade Fringe Festival, In Other Words Festival, Queensland Poetry Festival, at Smith’s Alternative and at Word in Hand, Glebe.

 Makan Angin (Eating the Air)